NCAS-CMS/cf-python/docs/beta/_sources/performance.rst.txt

 ^^^^^^^

-When a field construct is deep copied with its `~Field.copy` method or the :py:func:`copy.deepcopy` function, the partitions of its data array are transferred to the new field construct as object identities and are *not* deep copied.
+When a field construct is deep copied with its `~Field.copy` method or the Python `copy.deepcopy` function, the partitions of its data array are transferred to the new field construct as object identities and are *not* deep copied.
 Therefore copying even very large field constructs is initially very fast and uses up only a very small amount of memory.